 An ACRT is defined as a 24-hour group living environment for four or more individuals unrelated to the owner or provider.
-An ACRT must be licensed by the AHCA in accordance with the general facility licensing standards in part II of ch.
+An ACRT must be licensed by the agency in accordance with the general facility licensing standards in part II of ch.
 408, F.S.
-The DCF, in consultation with the AHCA and the APD, must adopt rules for licensure, administration, and operation of ACRTs.
+The department, in consultation with the agency and the APD must adopt rules for licensure, administration, and operation of ACRTs.

-The director of an ACRT, who is responsible for the operation of the program, the program facility, and the day-to-day supervision of the residents, must be a psychiatrist or a psychologist.
-Similar programs currently authorized in statute require a psychiatrist to serve as the medical director and to oversee the development and revision of a treatment plan and the provision of mental health services provided to children.27 Under the bill, the director, or a staff member who has been appointed by the director to serve at the director's substitute, must be on site at the program facility at all times.
+The director of an ACRT, who is responsible for the operation of the program, the program facility, and the day-to-day supervision of the residents may be a psychiatrist or a psychologist.
+Similar programs currently authorized in statute require a psychiatrist to serve as the medical director to oversee the development and revision of the treatment plan and the provision of mental health services provided to children.27 The director, or a staff member who has been appointed by the director to serve at the director's substitute, must be on site at the program facility at all times.
 The director must maintain a current list of all program residents at the facility.

-Additional program staff must include physicians, psychologists, mental health counselors, or advanced registered nurse practitioners who have been trained in providing medical services and treatment to adolescents and children, to provide treatment for the residents.
-These health care practitioners must also be specifically trained to provide applicable services to adolescents and children diagnosed with mental health and substance abuse problems and for residents with disabilities, depending upon the composition of the facility's residents.
+Additional program staff must include physicians, psychologists, mental health counselors, or advanced registered nurse practitioners who have been trained in providing medical services and treatment to adolescents and children to provide treatment to the residents.
+These health care practitioners must also be specifically trained for providing applicable services to adolescents and children diagnosed with mental health and substance abuse problems and to residents with disabilities depending upon the makeup of the residents.

-All staff who have contact with residents must undergo a level-2 background screening.
+All staff who have contact with residents must undergo a level 2 background screening.
 The bill establishes minimum staffing ratios of:

-- Two health care practitioners licensed in a profession listed in the previous paragraph at all times, and - A one-to-four professional staff-to-resident ratio during awake hours.
+- Two health care practitioners licensed in a profession listed in the previous paragraph at all times, and - One to four professional staff-to-resident ratio during awake hours.

 A treatment plan must exist for each resident.
-The treatment plan must be reviewed and signed when the resident enrolls in the ACRT and periodically thereafter.
+The treatment plan must be review and signed when the resident enrolls in the ACRT and periodically thereafter.
 The director and the resident's parent or legal guardian must sign the treatment plan.